ACCESSIBILITY

 If you would like support or advice, our Access Team will be the main point of contact and are based at the Access Hub.
 Alternatively, please contact us in advance with your questions.

-• Registered BSL Performance Interpreters, provided by Performance Interpreting, will be available at the Main Stage for Cross The Tracks, City Splash and Mighty Hoopla.
-If you wish to be escorted to the main arena in order to get a good sight line of our Interpreters, please head to the Access Hub where someone will be able to escort you closer to the stage.
+British Sign Language interpreters available on main stage performances for Cross The Tracks, City Splash and Mighty Hoopla.
+If you would like to be escorted into the main arena to access a clear sightline of the BSL interpreters, please visit the Access Hub.
+A member of the Access Team will be able to support you and escort you to a suitable viewing position closer to the stage.